aws-samples/hpc-applications/apps/Gromacs/Arm/SCALING_SWEEP.md

 | 4 | `dynamodb:PutItem` on `Gromacs_Benchmarks` is attached to the **Arm cluster** compute role | `salloc -p hpc7g -N1 -t 5:00 bash -lc 'aws dynamodb put-item --table-name Gromacs_Benchmarks --region us-east-1 --item ''{"job_id":{"S":"smoke-arm"},"config":{"S":"0N-0rpn-test"}}'''` succeeds, then a follow-up `delete-item` cleans up. **The Phase 1 IAM policy attached the permission to the x86 cluster role only — re-attach the same scoped policy to the Arm cluster role.** | 3.2 |
 | 5 | Cluster copy of the launcher exists with the DynamoDB call site **uncommented** | `grep -c '^aws dynamodb put-item' /fsx/gromacs/scripts/Arm/gromacs-benchmark.sbatch` is at least 1 (the public-repo copy is `0`) — see [`apps/Gromacs/dynamodb/README.md`](../dynamodb/README.md) for the deploy-time uncomment recipe | 12.1, 13 |

-If you can tick (1) but not (2), do the smoke runs as task 13 specifies before launching the sweep.
+If you can tick (1) but not (2), do the smoke runs as specified in the prerequisites before launching the sweep.
 If you can't tick (4), attach the inline policy from [`apps/Gromacs/dynamodb/README.md`](../dynamodb/README.md) to the Arm compute role and re-test.
 The 24-job sweep is meant to run with